 Important note about dinner on Holy Island

-During high season (April to September), you are advised to always make a reservation for your dinner, or you might end up being turned away for lack of space.
+During high season (April to September, and more recently October), you are advised to always make a reservation for your dinner, or you might end up being turned away for lack of space.
 Some visitors ignore this advice, assuming that if they can’t get a table somewhere they’ll just go to a cafe or some fast food place, or even a shop.
 There aren’t any on Holy Island at dinner time, and if the tide is in, you’ll see them wandering the village hungry, trying to figure out what to do and where it all went wrong.
 Don’t be one of those guys.
 Book your dinner place in advance.
 Phone numbers are provided below.

 The Ship Inn